How To Learn Spanish In Spain

 Try to find out a little bit about the area the school is in.
 Ideally, it should be near a metro or bus stop.

-If you need help looking for student accommodation, click here to see our guide to student accommodation in Madrid
+If you need help looking for student accommodation, see our guide to student accommodation in Madrid